Steven Kwan Player Props: Guardians vs. Pirates

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.364) thanks to 27 extra-base hits.
+- Kwan has an OPS of .714, fueled by an OBP of .345 and a team-best slugging percentage of .369 this season.

-- He ranks 49th in batting average, 44th in on base percentage, and 135th in slugging among the qualified batters in MLB play.
+- Among qualifying hitters in MLB, he ranks 45th in batting average, 44th in on-base percentage, and 131st in slugging.

-- Kwan enters this game on a four-game hitting streak.
-In his last games, he's hitting .350 with one homer.
+- Kwan will look to extend his five-game hitting streak.
+He's batting .429 with one homer in his last outings.

-- Kwan has reached base via a hit in 64 games this year (of 92 played), and had multiple hits in 28 of those games.

-- In 21.7% of his games this season, Kwan has driven in at least one run.
-In six of those games (6.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Kwan has had an RBI in 20 games this season (21.5%), including six multi-RBI outings (6.5%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.